aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/workbookrender/_index.md

 ﻿---
 title: WorkbookRender
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Represents a Workbook render.
-The constructor of this class , must be used after modification of pagesetup, cell style.
+The constructor of this class  must be used after modification of pagesetup cell style.
 type: docs
 url: /nodejs-cpp/workbookrender/
 ---